 Last week Zondervan hosted a live-stream debate between some Calvinists (Daniel Montgomery and Timothy Jones) and some Non-Calvinists (Austin Fischer and Brian Zahnd).
 Now, while I was excited to watch, it just so happened that my internet was slow that day, so I only caught snippets and twitter commentary while it happened.
 Immediately afterwards I had a trip to get prepped on, so I didn’t get to watch it until this week.

-Still, because a few people in different theological wings have asked me to comment on the debate for some reason, I figured I’d give it a shot.
-I tried to keep this brief, failed, but even with its length, I’ve limited it to some focused observations and reflections on a few issues with the first section of the debate, because that’s all I really have time for.
+Still, because a few people in different theological wings have asked me to comment on the debate, I figured I’d give it a shot.
+I tried to keep this brief and failed, but even with its length, I’ve limited it to some focused observations and reflections on a few issues with the first section of the debate.
 This is by no means exhaustive and I won’t even try to comment on all of the issues.
 Indeed, I’m sure many will find this utterly dissatisfying.
-If that’s you at the end of this, I have to say I entirely agree, which is probably why I won’t argue in the comments section under this.
-I’m far too busy this week in any case.
+And that’s okay.

 To begin, a word about the players.